Acceptance rate 46%

 Acta Pharmaceutica Sciencia (Acta Pharm.
 Sci.), formerly known as Bulletin of Pharmacy and Acta Pharmaceutica Turcica is a peer-reviewed scientific journal publishing current research and reviews covering all fields of pharmaceutical sciences since 1953.

-The original studies accepted for publication must be unpublished work and should contain data that have not been published elsewhere as a whole or a part.
+The original articles accepted for publication must be unpublished work and should contain data that have not been published elsewhere as a whole or a part.
 The reviews must provide critical evaluation of the state of knowledge related with the subject.

 All manuscripts have to be written in clear and concise English.